Mayushiluxor/Sudoku-Game/README.md

   1. with a mathematical approach modelling sudoku as a mixed integer problem and solving it with scip
   2. with a recursive approach and backtracking

-To play, open either SudokuGame.py or SudokuGameWithoutMath.py with python or the Sudoku.exe Main focus on SudokuGameWithoutMath.py, less features in SudokuGame.py
+To play, open either SudokuGame.py or SudokuGameWithoutMath.py with python or unzip the zip data and open the exe in there.
+Main focus on SudokuGameWithoutMath.py, less features in SudokuGame.py